adeebio/conventions/Formatting.md

-var myVar2;      // Comments for lines of code in a block look like this. var myVariable3; // They contribute towards the total line length. var myVarFour;   // They are aligned to one spaces after the longest code line.
+var myVar2;      // Comments for lines of code in a block look like this. var myVariable3; // They contribute towards the total line length. var myVarFour;   // They are aligned to one space after the longest code line.
 ```